jahg117/FrameworkCucumber/README.md

 <a name="multiBrowserSupport"></a>
 ### Multi browser support
-The framework supports Chrome & Firefox browsers, but if you want to add a new browser you can download the driver and add the configuration in the WebDriverFactory class.
+:boom: The framework supports Chrome & Firefox browsers, but if you want to add a new browser you can download the driver and add the configuration in the WebDriverFactory class.